Lorech/Daedalus/README.md

 ## Usage

-1. Clone the repository into Google Colab.
+1. Load the notebook from the repository into Google Colab.
 2. Execute the notebook.

 ## Branch-specific information